Jury

 The charge(s)

 It is alleged by the Crown that the accused committed the offence of … [give details of offence].
-[Name of the accused] will be referred to throughout the trial as “the accused” as a matter of convenience and only because [he/she] has been accused of committing an offence.
-[He/she] has pleaded “not guilty”, that is the accused has denied the allegation made by the Crown and it becomes your responsibility, as the jury, to decide whether the Crown is able to prove [that charge/those charges] beyond reasonable doubt.
+[Name of the accused] will be referred to throughout the trial as “the accused” as a matter of convenience and only because they have been accused of committing an offence.
+They have pleaded “not guilty” and it becomes your responsibility to decide whether the Crown is able to prove [that charge/those charges] beyond reasonable doubt.

 [Where there are multiple charges, add

-It is alleged by the Crown that [the accused] committed a number of offences.
+It is alleged by the Crown that the accused committed a number of offences.
 Those charges are being tried together as a matter of convenience.
-However, you will, in due course, be required to return a verdict in relation to each of them.
 You will need to consider each charge separately.
-There is no legal requirement that the verdicts must all be the same but this will become more apparent when you and I are aware of the issues you have to determine.]
+You will, in due course, be required to return a verdict in relation to each separate charge at the end of the trial.]

 [Where appropriate, add